 There are two Writing tasks and BOTH must be completed.

-In Task 1, test takers have to respond to a situation by writing a letter, for example, asking for information or explaining a situation.
-They need to write at least 150 words in about 20 minutes.
+In Task 1, you have to respond to a situation by writing a letter, for example, asking for information or explaining a situation.
+You need to write at least 150 words in about 20 minutes.

-In Task 2, they are given a point of view, argument or problem which they need to discuss.
-They need to write at least 250 words in about 40 minutes.
+In Task 2, you are given a point of view, argument or problem which you need to discuss.
+You need to write at least 250 words in about 40 minutes.

 Time allowed: 60 minutes